kohi9noor/Namaste-React/Chap 04 - Talk is CHeap, Show me the code/Theory/Session 4 Theory.md

 - split work into chunks and prioritize tasks based on importance.

 ## Q: Why do we need `keys` in React?
 A: A `key` is a special attribute you need to include when creating lists of elements in React.
-Keys are used in React to identify which items in the list changed, updated, or deketed.
-In other words, we can say that keys are unique IDentifier used to give an identity to the element in the lists.
-Keys SHould be given to the elements within the array to give the element a stable indetity
+Keys are used in React to identify which items in the list changed, updated, or deleted.
+In other words, we can say that keys are unique Identifier used to give an identity to the element in the lists.
+Keys Should be given to the elements within the array to give the element a stable indetity
 ### Example

 ```